Pylons/pyramid/docs/narr/project.rst

    ``templates/mytemplate.pt`` file and the files in the ``static`` directory are not packaged in the tarball.
-To allow this to happen, check all the files that you'd like to be distributed along with your application's Python files into a version control system such as Subversion.
+To allow this to happen, check all the files that you'd like to be distributed along with your application's Python files into Subversion.
 After you do this, when you rerun ``setup.py sdist``, all files checked into the version control system will be included in the tarball.
+If you don't use Subversion, and instead use a different version control system, you may need to install a setuptools add-on such as ``setuptools-git`` or ``setuptools-hg`` for this behavior to work properly.

 ``setup.cfg``
 ~~~~~~~~~~~~~